 Have A Movie Fest

 I suppose this might also go without saying.
 When I watch movies to get in the mood, though, I don’t watch just anything.
 A Nightmare on Elm Street and Friday the 13th don’t really scream Halloween to me.
 I watch some of the animated stuff, like ParaNorman, Monster House, or Charlie Brown.
 Some of the classic black and white movies fit the bill, too, like Dracula, The Wolf Man, and Frankenstein.
 Whatever your style, just pop it in, cut the lights, and pass the trail mix.

 “What’s the big deal with this,” you might think.
 “I burn candles all the time.”
 That’s probably true.
 It’s the reason we burn candles, though.
 Nothing is more powerful in bringing memories to the surface than a familiar scent, like pumpkin spice.
 For me, it’s the smell of burning wood on a brisk evening.
 Pick a scent that sparks your fondest memory of the Halloween season.
 You’ll be in the mood in no time.

 The same reasoning applies here: the tiniest note can resurrect a particular tune, which, in turn, brings up more memories.
 Although not as powerful as our olfactory connections, it’s still pretty strong.
-Many people do the same thing while hanging up Xmas decorations.
+Many people listen while hanging up Xmas decorations.
 So, it’s not a stretch at all to do the same.
 I have some suggestions in the side bar.
 There’s also Disney’s Halloween Songs & Sounds and Mickey’s Monster Bash, if you like that kind.
-My favorite is The Haunted Mansion
+My favorite is The Haunted Mansion.

 Take Foliage Selfies